Language in Interaction aims at teaching and training the next generation of leading scientists in its field of research.

 - Netherlands Research School for Information and Knowledge Sytems (SIKS)

-represented by Prof. dr. Paul de Bra (scientific director) and Dr. Richard Starmans (managing director)
+represented by Dr. Suzan Verberne (senior research fellow) and Dr. Richard Starmans (managing director)

 The ET is responsible for coordinating and aligning their existing training programs, for monitoring the progress of the training of our PhD candidates, for preparing educational activities and discussing other educational issues.
 In addition, the ET intensifies the contacts between the different participating schools offering them the opportunity to exchange experiences and discuss good practices.
 Thus, the ET offers a platform from which both our partner schools and our PhD candidates can benefit.
 From this new initiatives can emerge that transcend our consortium.

 For their training programme, all PhD candidates have to obtain at least 18 ECs where a certificate is required, which is common practice in the graduate schools connected to LiI.
 To ensure optimal training and supervision of our PhD candidates, a Training and Supervision Plan (TSP) is drafted as an integral part of the PhD employment contract.
 This system ensures structured project planning, supervision, mentoring, and evaluation.
 For each PhD project the deliverables in line with the set up of the individual research project are described in a standardized fashion, using the existing TSPs of the different graduate schools in which our PhD candidates are enrolled.
 In addition to the standard yearly checkpoints employed by all our partner schools, progress of all our PhD candidates is audited by the ET of the consortium twice a year, based on the information provided by the PhD candidates and the graduate schools.